Thenavigo/web3Inmetaverse/README.md

 In Solana, you’ll probably be working with [@solana/web3.js](https://docs.solana.com/developing/clients/javascript-api) and / or [Anchor](https://project-serum.github.io/anchor/getting-started/introduction.html) .
-I’ve found Anchor client libraries to be my go-to for building Solana programs since I’m using Anchor framework anyway, and I’ve found it much easier to understand then @solana/web3.js.
+I’ve found Anchor client libraries to be go-to for building Solana programs since I’m using Anchor framework anyway, and I’ve found it much easier to understand then @solana/web3.js.